“Rejoicing together in Christ’s love + Sharing it with others”

 - May 8, 2014 – Messiah is among the first congregations to join the Worship Watch program of the Hanover County Sheriff’s Office.
 This new program garnered national media attention.

-- July 2015 – Two youth from our Messiah – All Souls combined youth group attend the 2015 National Youth Gathering, “Rise Up!” in Detroit, MI.
-One youth represented each church.
+- July 2015 – Two youth from our Messiah – All Souls combined youth group, Fusion, attend the 2015 National Youth Gathering, “Rise Up!” in Detroit, MI.
+One youth represented each congregation.

 - August 4, 2015 – Messiah serves as the first congregation in Hanover County to sponsor a National Night Out event for neighbors.

-- June 5, 2016 – The outdoor worship space constructed by Eagle Scout Michael Habron dedicated.
+- June 5, 2016 – The outdoor worship space constructed by Eagle Scout Michael Habron is dedicated.

 - August 26, 2016 – Messiah Lutheran School closes due to declining enrollment.